 If you’ve plugged your headphones into your Windows 10 PC and it’s not recognizing them, you’re not alone.
 This issue can be frustrating, but it’s often fixable with some straightforward troubleshooting.
-In this guide, we’ll explore the possible reasons why Windows 10 won’t recognize your headphones and provide you with detailed steps to resolve the problem.

 1. Check the Hardware Connection